masterdesky/ELTE-comp-sim-2019/README.md

 We modeled the one-, two-, and three-body problems, as well as examined Mercury's perihelion precession, supplementing the motion equations with relativistic effects.
 Finally, in the case of the three-body problem, we modeled the movement of the asteroids and meteorites in the Sun-Jupiter system and monitored their equilibrium at the system's Lagrange points.

 ## IV.
 Simulation: Molecular Dynamics
+On the fourth occasion of the *Computer Simulations* laboratory, we reviewed thermodynamics and statistical physics, and their approach to physics.
+In this case, this meant that we studied the microscopic dynamics of large number of interacting particles and used it to map some macroscopic properties of the examined system.
+These included examining the equilibrium position of the system and modeling temperature, pressure, total energy, compression factor, and heat capacity in this state.
+In addition, we got to know the Verlet and velocity-Verlet algorithms, as well as the corrections used along with them.
+These algorithms are commonly used in molecular dynamics simulations because of their speed, compared to other iterative methods.

 ## V. Simulation: Population Dynamics